inigoval/Radioactive-Decay-Lab/README.md

 All excercises _without_ asterisks should be completed; tasks _with_ asterisks are extensions and are usually more exploratory.
 These can be omitted until you have finished all other tasks.

 #### In order to use this notebook, you will have to [clone the repository](https://help.github.com/en/articles/cloning-a-repository) to your computer first.
-Make sure to do this in an empty folder
+Make sure to do this in an empty folder.